The Real Life Game of Thrones!

 We’re at Ludlow Castle and nearby bloodless battle of Ludford Bridge 12th October 1459.
 Cecily Neville wife of Richard Duke of York watched from the castle as her husband, two sons, brother and nephew shamefully ran away in the dead of night, leaving their demoralised army to the mercy of the King and leaving her in mortal danger with her two youngest sons.
 Heroically Cecily walked through the town amidst a rampaging Lancastrian army with her two youngest sons to throw herself on the on the Grace of the King and Margaret of Anjou.

 Today it's Tewkesbury and the 1471 Battle of Tewkesbury.
 Here Edward IV gained a decisive victory over the Lancastrians his third in 3 months, Edward Prince of Wales was slain and Margaret of Anjou was captured.
 She was paraded into London, Henry VI mysteriously died on the very same day at the Tower of London.
+We see the battle re-enactment with thousands of enactors taking part.

 After the peaceful river Severn our next stop is the beautiful, tranquil and atmospheric Sudeley Castle.
 Eleanor Butler or Botteler is to be found here.
 She was supposed to have married Edward IV secretly and this was the excuse for Richard to declare the marriage to Elizabeth Woodville bigamous, thereby declaring the princes illegitimate and seize the crown for himself.
 Richard III owned the castle for a time.
 Kathryn Parr is the only Queen of England buried on private property